maheshkkolla/maheshkkolla.github.io/_posts/nodejs-project-setup/2019-02-10-creating-basic-nodejs-api-project-with-typescript.markdown

   export default app;
 {% endhighlight %}

-Above, we have done two things.
+Above, we did two things.
 One, We have created an get end point that responds with "Hello".
 Second, We have used `body-parser` middleware which extracts the body of the request stream and exposes it as json on `req.body`.

 {% highlight typescript %}
   // server.ts